dialoguemd/covid-19/src/regions/ca/info/ca-nb/reporting.md

 ## New Brunswick: Who should I contact if I think I have COVID-19?

-Anyone who has traveled internationally in the last 14 days should self-monitor for two weeks from when they arrived back in Canada.
+Anyone who has traveled internationally in the last 14 days should self-isolate for two weeks from when they arrived back in Canada.
 Individual risk will vary depending on the destination.

 People arriving from the Chinese province of Hubei, Iran, and Italy will need to self-isolate when they return to Canada, regardless of symptoms.